uhasker/getting-things-done-in-next-js/src/chapter4/README.md

 <div style="text-align: right"> <i> Whenever you write a web app in vanilla JavaScript, you end up creating your own framework. <br> And who in their right mind wants another JavaScript framework? <br> - Common programmer idiom </i> </div>

-In this chapter we will write a client a in _vanilla_ HTML and JavaScript (i.e. without using any frameworks).
+In this chapter we will write a client in _vanilla_ HTML and JavaScript (i.e. without using any frameworks).
 Then we will realize why this is not such a great idea and why we might want to consider using a library (spoiler: it's going to be React) to help us out.

 If this sounds like a pointless exercise - it's not.